How to Use 3D Printing in Education

 Where to Learn More

 Professional 3D printing service companies, like SolidPrint3D, will be happy to help teachers bring 3D printing into their classrooms.
-Many printer manufacturers, such as Markforged and Ultimaker, also offer educators and schools support materials, lesson plans, and discounts for implementing 3D printing.
+Many printer manufacturers, such as Ultimaker, also offer educators and schools support materials, lesson plans, and discounts for implementing 3D printing.

 You can also contact schools that have already started using 3D printers to learn about their experiences.
 Other good sources of further information are education ministries and 3D printing trade organisations.